polyaxon/polyaxon/docs/concepts/experiment-groups-hyperparameters-optimization.md

 Although we can modify the `polyaxonfile.yml` to include this new section, we will do something different this time and override this value with a new file, same way you would do with `docker/docker-compose`.

-Create a new file, let's call polyaxonfile_override.yml
+Create a new file, let's call it polyaxonfile_override.yml

 > You can call your polyaxonfiles anything you want.
 By default Polyaxon commands look for files called `polyaxonfile.yml`.